-The CKD is meant for athletes, bodybuilders and other individuals that exercise at such high intensities that they simply need more carbs in order to replenish their glycogen stores.
+The CKD is meant for athletes, bodybuilders and other people that exercise at such high intensities that they simply need more carbs in order to replenish their glycogen stores.

-If you don’t want to follow any of these diet variations and want to keep strictly low carb, you can make hummus keto (yes, really).
+If you don’t want to follow any of these diet variations and prefer to stay strictly low-carb, you can make hummus keto.
+(And it’s really quite easy.)

-You can make your own keto hummus at home by using low carb ingredients instead of chickpeas.
-In any hummus recipe, replace chickpeas with:
+You can make your own keto hummus at home by using low-carb ingredients instead of chickpeas.
+In any hummus recipe, replace chickpeas with veggies such as:

-While traditional hummus should be avoided because it’s high carb and made with legumes, it’s still possible to eat this dip without getting kicked out of a ketogenic state by making your own keto hummus at home with low carb, legume-free ingredients.
+While the carbs in hummus should be avoided in most commercial versions (hello, legumes), it’s still possible to eat this dip without getting kicked out of ketosis.
+How?
+By making your own version at home with low-carb, legume-free ingredients, such as cauliflower hummus.

-But if you’re a keto-er who doesn’t follow these diet variations, low carb hummus is your best bet.
+But if you’re a keto dieter who doesn’t follow these diet variations, DIY low-carb hummus is your best bet.

-Traditional hummus is not keto friendly, but you can make low carb hummus at home with keto-friendly ingredients like cauliflower and avocado.
+Traditional hummus is not keto-friendly, but you can make low-carb hummus at home with keto-friendly ingredients like cauliflower, avocado, and extra virgin olive oil.